johan--/PoiLocator/README.md

 The JavaScript Libraries i'm using:

 * [Leaflet](http://leafletjs.com/) - a JavaScript library for mobile-friendly interactive maps
-* [Leaflet.NonTiledLayer](https://github.com/ptv-logistics/Leaflet.NonTiledLayer) - a Leaflet layer for single-tile WNS layers, needed for the xServer internet BaseMap.
+* [Leaflet.NonTiledLayer](https://github.com/ptv-logistics/Leaflet.NonTiledLayer) - a Leaflet layer for single-tile WMS layers, needed for the xServer internet BaseMap.
 * [Leaflet-pip](https://github.com/mapbox/leaflet-pip) - a simple point-in-polygon function in JavaScript to find all POIs within an isochrone
 * [lunr.js](http://lunrjs.com/) - a full text search engine in JavaScript to find all POIs matching a text.